 The following are some of the types of dual diagnosis therapies.

 Detoxification is the first step in dual diagnosis treatment.
 People must have all the substances cleared from their bodies and make it through the main withdrawal period.
 Though they can receive treatment if still drinking or using drugs, the effects of treatment will be short-lived.
 They need to go through detoxification first for successful treatment.

 Inpatient rehab is one of the best options for individuals with a dual diagnosis.
-Residential programs offer more stability, structure, and support that outpatient programs.
+Residential programs offer more stability, structure, and support than outpatient programs.
 These aspects are important for people overcoming mental illness and substance use disorders.
 They also provide intensive 24-hour care which helps clients with co-occurring disorders.
-The additional supervision and care are good for those who need additional help.
+The additional supervision and care are good for those who need

 Therapy is the core of dual diagnosis treatment.
 Many kinds of therapies are useful when working with individuals who have co-occurring disorders.
 The specific type or types of therapy that will most help a client depends on each person.
 For example, a client with post-traumatic stress disorder and a substance use disorder will benefit most from EMDR therapy.
 Some examples of therapy modalities used for dual diagnosis clients include:

 Medication is another important aspect of an effective dual diagnosis treatment plan.
 Using medications to balance brain chemistry or relieve symptoms is a vital part of treating mental illness.
 If clients are preoccupied with overwhelming symptoms of their mental illness, attempts at treatment will not be effective.
 The relief that medication provides allows clients to focus more fully on their program.